Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

     Replace the `${server}` and `${port}` placeholders in the above URL with the correct server and port values for the environment being installed to (See the section [Install collaboration features]({% link enterprise-viewer/latest/install/index.md %}#collab))

+8. For AEV 3.5.1 or later, verify the `secureBrowserCookies` configuration.
+If you are planning to setup SSL then `secureBrowserCookies` should be set to `true`, else it should be `false` (the default).

+   In the `openannotate-override-placeholders.properties` set the following property accordingly: `secureBrowserCookies=`

-8. Copy the `openannotate-override-placeholders.properties` file to the Tomcat classpath, for example, in the `TOMCAT_HOME/shared/classes` directory.
+9. Copy the `openannotate-override-placeholders.properties` file to the Tomcat classpath, for example, in the `TOMCAT_HOME/shared/classes` directory.

-9. Start Tomcat.
+10. Start Tomcat.

-10. Confirm you can access AEV at `http://{server}/OpenAnnotate`.
+11. Confirm you can access AEV at `http://{server}/OpenAnnotate`.

 ### Install web applications on Alfresco Tomcat {#alfresco-tomcat-oa}